 In some cases State Records Office staff may be able to provide limited research assistance to clients who live outside the Perth metropolitan area and are unable to attend the Search Room in person.

 State Records Office staff are available to provide additional information on the range of resources available from within the State Records Office collection that may be of benefit to family history researchers.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3638, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.